pearsontechnology/bitesize-controllers/nginx-ingress-vault/README.md

 ## Deploying the controller

+On Bitesize:

+`modules/aws/s3/files/kubernetes/addons/ingress/nginx-ingress.yaml`

-Deploying the controller is as easy as creating the RC in this directory.
+Deploying the controller elsewhere is as easy as creating the RC in this directory.
 Having done so you can test it with the following echoheaders application:

 ```yaml
 # 3 Services for the 3 endpoints of the Ingress